AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 # Practical Software Metrics for Teams

-I was asked recently about metrics to help measure high functioning teams.
-I answered poorly.
-So poorly that I felt it useful to recount my experience, to you dearest reader, with metrics in the past.
-A trip down memory lane as it were.
+The most effective, productive, and engaged teams that I've worked with have used many of the metrics in this article.
+While it wasn't appreciated at the time, we did use metrics to drive our behaviours to improve our practice, our processes, and our behaviours.
+Conversely, the one organisation that resisted the building of systems to promote these metrics, interestingly, was the lowest performing organisation I've witnessed.
+Is there a strong correlation between the use of metrics and team performance?
+I think so.
+Regardless, employing some of the following metrics in your organisation will, at least, not hurt.

+Many of the below metrics require the actual data to back them.
+It isn't the objective of this article to demonstate how to achieve this, and I generally assume that you have the data at hand.
+If you don't, and there were many times that I didn't, the path to discovering the information was very fruitful and enlightening.
+Often hard work, and sometimes requiring specific development time and effort.
+And a great deal of persistence.
+But always worthwhile.

 My desire is that this article makes you think, and hopefully, that you act.
 Whether you agree with my points or not, I'd consider you taking one single action in your workplace a success.

-Keep in mind that I've only lightly tread on each of the following points; most of  these are topics that are broad and deep, and often don't have only one single interpretation.
+Please keep in mind that I've only lightly tread on each of the following points; most of  these are topics that are broad and deep, and often don't have only one single interpretation.
 Ideally they would be elaborated upon further, but I'm very mindful of the saying "I'm sorry I didn't write less, but I ran out of time" (a contortion of Mark Twain's quote).
-So, this article provides only a cursory guide.
+Regardless, this article is long enough.
 I'll look at a deeper dive into a selection of topics some time in the future and as feedback, or my whim, guides me.

 ## Metrics
-I've utilised metrics in organisations in the past for the following categories:
+Metrics for software development, fall into the following overlapping categories:

 1. To measure team performance (the topic of this article)
 2. To measure the success or effectiveness of major, or significant, features
 3. To ensure software, infrastructure, and key services are running smoothly

 ## What is a metric?